jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 than three digits.)
  Their zip code is 98052.
 (No internal comma needed in a zip code)
 ```
 #### Quick List of Comma Rules

-**1. Use a comma to separate three or more items in a series.**
+1. Use a comma to separate three or more items in a series.
  She likes apples, pears, bananas, and peaches.
-**2. Use a comma with a coordinating conjunction (FANBOYS) to separate
+2. Use a comma with a coordinating conjunction (FANBOYS) to separate
-independent clauses**.
+independent clauses.
  Fred likes to go out for dinner, but he also enjoys cooking dinner at home.
-**3. Use a comma to separate an introductory dependent clause from the
+3. Use a comma to separate an introductory dependent clause from the
-independent clause.**
+independent clause.
  Although it began to rain, we went for a walk around the neighborhood.
-**5. Use commas to separate two or more adjectives that describe the same noun.**
+5. Use commas to separate two or more adjectives that describe the same noun.
 Try inserting the word “and” between the adjectives and reverse the adjectives.
 If the
 sentence still makes sense, then a comma is needed between the adjectives.
  She is an intelligent, capable student.
 (She is a capable and intelligent student.)
-**4. Use commas to set apart nonessential parenthetical elements in a sentence.** It
+4. Use commas to set apart nonessential parenthetical elements in a sentence.
+It
 is considered nonessential if it can be removed and the sentence still makes sense.
  Fred is, without a doubt, the best cook in the family.
-**5. Use commas to set apart elements in dates, geographical locations, addresses,
+5. Use commas to set apart elements in dates, geographical locations, addresses,
-and titles in names.**
+and titles in names.
  Nancy Johnson, MD, moved to Paris, France, on July 15, 2013, to complete her
 residency.
-**6. Use commas to separate a short quotation from the rest of the sentence.**
+6. Use commas to separate a short quotation from the rest of the sentence.
  Mary asked, “Who wants to go to Hawaii in December?”
 “I do,” said Sarah.
-**7. Use commas when necessary to prevent confusion.**
+7. Use commas when necessary to prevent confusion.
  To Nancy, Kennedy was the most charismatic president.
-**8. Use commas when directly addressing someone.**
+8. Use commas when directly addressing someone.
  Let‟s eat, Grandma!
-**9. Use a comma when separating introductory words, such as yes, well, no, and
+9. Use a comma when separating introductory words, such as yes, well, no, and
-now.**
+now.
  Yes, I will be at the conference in Las Vegas.
-**10. Use a comma to show contrasting statements.**
+10. Use a comma to show contrasting statements.
  These are my shoes, not yours.
-**11. Use a comma when unrelated numbers appear side by side in a sentence.**
+11. Use a comma when unrelated numbers appear side by side in a sentence.

 ```
  By September 2014, 13 new cafes will be opening on campus.
 ```
-##### Chapter 11
+**Chapter 11**

 ## Semicolons, Colons, and Other